eremedia/Google-Analyticator/readme.txt

 6. An example of a front-end widget configuration.

 == Changelog ==

+= 6.3 =
+Updated to authenticate with the new Google API

 = 6.2 =
 * Adds a new option for site speed tracking (enabled by default).